josh-flori/Random-Forests/README.md

 ![alt_text](https://imgur.com/LVWiyue.png)

-Then calculate the gini impurity for each side of the node and the impurity for the entire predictor, which in this case is the average value between each adjacent value
+Then calculate the gini impurity for each side of the predictor as well as the impurity for the entire predictor, which in this case is the average value between each adjacent value.
+I guess you would need to make sure that you don't have as many numeric values as N, but maybe that doesn't really matter.
+Seems like it would.

 ![alt_text](https://imgur.com/UAADexv.png)